Planning Your British Virgin Islands Trip: A Weather-Based Guide

 Winter months deliver the stereotypical Caribbean experience: clear skies, low rainfall, and perfect conditions for outdoor activities.
 This period also brings the year's highest visitor volumes and prices.

-March closes the winter window with 26°C79°F average temperatures and only 50 mm2.0 in of rainfall.
-Notably, wind picks up to 26 km/h16 mph, making it excellent for windsurfing and sailing enthusiasts.
+March closes the winter window with 25°C77°F average temperatures and only 48 mm1.9 in of rainfall.
+Trade winds average 23 km/h14 mph, with conditions suitable for sailing and water sports.
 Crowds begin thinning as spring approaches, and prices drop slightly compared to December-February.

-Winter suits travelers who prioritize guaranteed dry weather and don't mind crowds or premium prices.
-Water clarity is excellent, and conditions for diving and boat trips are outstanding.
+Winter suits travelers who prioritize reliably dry weather and don't mind crowds or premium prices.
+Water clarity is excellent, and conditions for diving and boat trips are typically excellent.
 Book accommodations well in advance.

 The Shoulder Season: April to Early June